 Established in 1992, Saxo Bank is an investment bank.
 The bank employs 1,500 staff and is headquartered in Hellerup.
 As of 2016, the total income of the bank was US$463 million and total assets were valued at US$6.89 billion.

 The bank was founded in 1851 and is based in Copenhagen.
 It provides property financing services to personal and business customers in Denmark, Sweden, and Norway.
 It operates through two segments: Mortgage Finance and Proprietary Portfolio.

-With 235 employees, Realkredit Danmark A/S is a subsidiary of Danske Bank A/S. In 2016, the bank posted a total income US$1,851 million and total assets of US$221 billion.
+With 235 employees, Realkredit Danmark A/S is a subsidiary of Danske Bank A/S. In 2016, the bank posted a total income US$1 billion and total assets of US$221 billion.

 To break into investment banking there are several important things to focus on.
 These include networking, resume, experience, and financial modeling skills.
 To learn more, explore our interactive career map….